A top of page original.jpg

 Working together

-• We operate a key person system which facilitates a close working relationship with all parents and supports a two-way information sharing relating to each child’s individual needs, both in preschool and at home.
+• We operate a key person system which facilitates a close working relationship with all parents and supports two-way information sharing relating to each child’s individual needs, between preschool and home.

 • We will discuss and consider all parent’s suggestions that concern the care and learning of their child.